 What to Expect

 You might be frustrated at first that your hair doesn’t feel as silky as it once did, but remember that feeling was caused by the buildup of a synthetic ingredient.
+It will take around 5-8 washes for that layer of silicones to come off the hair so the clean ingredients in your conditioner can do their job.

 You may also experience more tangling than before post-wash, but brushing your hair prior to showering can help to remedy this.
+This will subside as the naturally hydrating ingredients are able to penetrate the hair, creating a natural slip and decreasing friction.

 Over time, your hair will become softer on its own, feel lighter, and appear more voluminous.
 Your scalp will also begin feeling more balanced and free of any irritation.
 Cleaner ingredients mean less buildup on your scalp, leading to healthier and stronger hair growth.